Skip to main content

 What are the types and levels of hemophilia?

-The 2 types of inherited hemophilia are type A and type B. Hemophilia A is much more common than hemophilia B. With hemophilia A, clotting factor VIII (eight) is lower than normal.
-With hemophilia B, clotting factor IX (nine) is lower than normal.
+The 2 types of inherited hemophilia are type A and type B. Hemophilia A is much more common than hemophilia B. Hemophilia A means the level of clotting factor VIII (eight) is lower than normal.
+Hemophilia B means the level of clotting factor IX (nine) is lower than normal.
 Hemophilia can be mild, moderate, or severe.
 This is based on the amount of clotting factor or the kind of bleeding episodes your child has.
 A bleeding episode is bleeding that lasts longer than several minutes.
 Bleeding episodes can occur suddenly with or without injury.

 What are the signs and symptoms of hemophilia?

 Bleeding can occur anywhere in your child's body.
 It may happen in places you can see, such as the nose or mouth.
 It can also happen inside his or her body and may cause pain, swelling, and bruising.
-He or she may have any of the following signs and symptoms:
+Your child may have any of the following:

 How is hemophilia diagnosed?